SM Spirituality Media

 written by editorial · revised continuously

-Śūnyatā is built from the Sanskrit śūnya — empty, void, zero — but the negation it carries is precise.
+Śūnyatā comes from the Sanskrit śūnya, meaning empty, void, zero.
+The negation it carries is precise.
 The teaching does not say that things do not exist.
-It says that things do not exist as they appear — namely, as separately self-contained units with intrinsic essences.
-A chair is empty of chair-ness as an inherent property; what we call a chair is wood and labour and design and use, none of which on its own is the chair, and none of which can be removed without the chair ceasing to be one.
-Extend the analysis to any phenomenon — a person, a mood, a moment — and the same result holds.
+It says that things do not exist as they appear, as separately self-contained units with intrinsic essences.
+A chair is empty of chair-ness as an inherent property.
+What we call a chair is wood and labour and design and use.
+None of these alone is the chair.
+The analysis extends to any phenomenon: a person, a mood, a moment.
+In each case the same result holds.

-The practical importance of the precision is that the misreading — emptiness as nothingness, as nothing exists — has consequences.
+Emptiness is not nihilism.
 A practitioner who concludes that nothing matters because nothing is real has read the doctrine inside out.
-The classical reply is the two truths: at the conventional level, the chair is a chair, the suffering is suffering, the action has consequences; at the ultimate level, none of these has the self-contained existence we instinctively grant it.
-Both truths are valid; collapsing either is the failure mode.
+The classical reply is the *two truths*§: at the conventional level, the chair is a chair, the suffering is suffering, and actions have consequences.
+At the ultimate level, none of these has the self-contained existence we instinctively grant them.
+Both truths are valid.
+Collapsing either is the failure mode.

 In the index

-Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness is the index's most direct treatment — the three Dharma seals delivered in characteristic short sentences, with emptiness presented as the recognition that nothing has separate existence and that a sheet of paper, examined carefully, contains a cloud, a forest, a logger and the cosmos.
+Thich Nhat Hanh's reflection on emptiness, signlessness and aimlessness is the index's most direct treatment.
+The three Dharma seals are delivered in characteristic short sentences, with emptiness presented as the recognition that nothing has separate existence and that a sheet of paper, examined carefully, contains a cloud, a forest, a logger and the cosmos.
 Br.
 Troi Duc Niem's reflection from Plum Village is the same teaching from inside the lineage's next monastic generation.

 Pema Chödrön's *When Things Fall Apart* approaches emptiness through its felt cousin, groundlessness: the moments when the ordinary scaffolding of identity gives way are not interruptions to be repaired but pointers to the condition the doctrine names.
-Her course on awakening compassion carries this into the bodhisattva curriculum — lojong practices that work directly with how the recognition of emptiness becomes a basis for action rather than withdrawal.
+Her course on awakening compassion carries this into the bodhisattva§ curriculum, through lojong practices that work directly with how the recognition of emptiness becomes a basis for action rather than withdrawal.

 — end of entry —